staffordp/todo-app-angular-material/README.md

+# TodoAppAngularMaterials
+This is a simple to-do application written in Angular 5.

 This app utilizes the [Angular Matierlal] (https://material.angular.io/) components.

 This is a TODO application written in Angular 5.
 The TODOs created are not persistent and lost on browser refresh/reload.